illuminate3/core-depricated/readme.md

-# Core II : Laravel 5.1.x Beta Development
+# Core : Laravel 5.1.x

+## Status / Version

+Beta Development

+## Description

+Core is a module that provides basic and overall functionality to the Rakko platform system.
+The code in this module could be placed directly within the Rakko main package but makes more sense to be put into a consolidated package.

 ## Functionality